Policies and Procedures Form

 if it makes sense to schedule a meeting.

-Fees: Each therapist works independently and sets their
+However, each therapist works independently and ultimately sets their own fee

-on the therapist chosen, their licensure and their experience.
+scale ,so depending on the therapist chosen, their licensure, and their

 Locations: We are fortunate enough to have a variety of different locations served by different therapists in our group.
 This means that we probably have a therapist serving folks in your area.
 Please see our office location listings to identify our therapist closest to you.

 Directions to 907 West Mary office: